natbusa/databox/README.md

 # Environment for Demos and Tutorials

+ - A data cluster-in-a-box
- - A collections of demos for the datalabframework package
+ - A collections of demos (Using databox and dataloof)
  - Advanced DevOps techniques
  - Advanced Spark
  - High Productivity techniques